edgarroman/zappa-django-guide/docs/aws_acm.md

 ACM provides digital certificates for free but the certificates can only be used with [Elasic Load Balancing and Amazon CloudFront](https://docs.aws.amazon.com/console/acm/supported-services).

+!!!
+Warning
+    To use ACM with Zappa, you must create or import the certificate in the US East (N. Virginia) (us-east-1).
+See [AWS documentation](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html#how-to-custom-domains-prerequisites) for more details.

  1. Navigate to the [ACM Console](https://console.aws.amazon.com/acm/) and click `Request a Certificate`
  2. In 'Add a Domain name' enter
  ![Step 1: Add a Domain name](images/aws_amc_request.png)
  Note that we entered both the 'www' subdomain and the *apex* of the domain.
 This allows users to leverage either url and have it covered until a single certificate.

+    !!!
+Warning
-    Carefully consider which domains shall be covered by this certificate because once it is validated, you cannot modify the list of domains; any changes will require a new certificate to be issued.
+        Carefully consider which domains shall be covered by this certificate because once it is validated, you cannot modify the list of domains.
+Any changes will require a new certificate to be issued.

  3. Click on Review and Request